 Drew Barrymore Success Story

-Drew Barrymore is an American actress, model, producer, director and author.
+Drew Barrymore is an American actress, model, producer, director, and author.
 She is the granddaughter of film legend John Barrymore.
 Barrymore first appeared in a commercial when she was only 11 months old.
-She made her debut in Hollywood with Altered States in 1980.
+She made her debut in Hollywood with the Altered States in 1980.
 She shot to fame with her role as Gertie in Steven Spielberg’s E.T the Extra-Terrestrial.
-Soon she became one of the most recognized child actresses of Hollywood.
+Soon she became one of the most recognized child actresses in Hollywood.

 Barrymore began her career when she was only 11 months old.
 She made a feature debut in 1980 with Altered States.
 She played the role of Gertie, in E.T. the Extra-Terrestrial in 1982 which made her the most famous child stars of the time.
 She starred in the Motion Picture Irreconcilable Differences in 1984.
 Barrymore forged as a manipulative teenage seductress in the movie Poison Ivy in 1992.
 The movie bombed at the box-office but was a hit among the cable.